The Power of Leverage in Real Estate and How to Use It?

 In real estate, the most common way to leverage your investment is with your own money or through a mortgage.

-Leverage works to your advantage when real estate values rise, but it can also lead to losses if values decline.
+Leverage works to your advantage when real estate values rise but can also lead to losses if values decline.

 The Best Conditions for Leverage

-Using leverage in real estate investing works the best when property values and rents are going up.
+Using leverage in real estate investing works best when property values and rents increase.
 If values and rents are slow or declining, the advantages of using leverage can evaporate quickly, with loan payments increasing your carrying cost for the property.

-For leveraged investors, there are two important practices to achieve optimal success.
+For leveraged investors, there are two essential practices to achieve optimal success.

 Leveraging Real Estate Investments with Mortgages

 There are so many different ways to get financing to buy an investment property.
-The most common form of financing includes conventional fixed-rate or adjustable-rate loans.
-The difference between fixed-rate and adjustable-rate loans is pretty simple, which I will explain next.
+The most common form of funding of includes conventional fixed-rate or adjustable-rate loans.
+The difference between fixed-rate and adjustable-rate loans is pretty simple.

 Fixed-Rate Loans

-A fixed-rate loan is a loan that has the same rate for the life of the loan.
-If you choose to borrow from a mortgage company, Kathy Fettke suggests a 30-year fixed-rate loan.
-Her reasoning is because the interest rate never changes regardless of what happens in the market.
+A fixed-rate loan has the same interest rate for the life of the loan.
+If you choose to borrow from a mortgage company, Kathy Fettke suggests getting a 30-year fixed-rate loan.
+With this loan type, your interest rate, and therefore your payment amount, never change, regardless of what is happening in the market.

-As the term of the loan is so long, the payments each month will be less than a shorter-term loan, which helps with cash flow.
+Because the loan’s term is so long, the monthly payments will be less than those of a shorter-term loan, which helps with cash flow.

 Adjustable-Rate Mortgage or Loan

-An adjustable rate mortgage (ARM) or loan is where the rate of interest is adjusted periodically to reflect market conditions.
-The interest on an ARM is directly tied to a specific index.
+An adjustable-rate mortgage (ARM) is a loan whose interest rate is adjusted periodically to reflect market conditions.
+The interest in an ARM is directly tied to a specific index.
 Generally speaking, ARMs tend to go up.
 While there is a possibility your interest rate may go down, this typically happens as a result of a real estate market dip.

 The good news is, initial interest rates are usually lower on an ARM than a fixed-rate loan.
 If you are not able to get a fixed-rate loan for less than 8.5 percent, an adjustable-rate loan may be a good option, suggests Fettke.
 After a few years, you may be able to refinance your loan and get a better interest rate on a fixed-rate mortgage.

-ARMs are also a great choice if you plan to sell your property within the timeframe of the loan, typically 2, 3 and 5 year terms respectively.
+ARMs are also a great choice if you plan to sell your property within the loan’s timeframe, typically 2, 3, or 5-year terms.

 Why We Love Leverage